 In a healthy economy, builders start about one million units a year.
 They built twice as many in 2005, at the height of the housing boom.
 Since then the market has been in decline.
 Building a project yourself can be very stressful, check out these https://www.mtecscaffolding.com/case_study/scaffolding-west-london/ professional builders that can assist you.

 One positive sign is that builders appear to be planning more projects in 2011.
-Building permits, considered a good barometer for future activity, rose 16.7 percent in December to a seasonally adjusted annual rate of 635,000, the best pace since March.
+Sales of construction equipment like scaffolding, job postings, and last but not least building permits, are considered a good barometer for future activity.
+The latter rose 16.7 percent in December to a seasonally adjusted annual rate of 635,000, the best pace since March.

 But builders likely pulled more permits in California, New York and Pennsylvania ahead of code changes in 2011 — a factor that likely influenced the spike.